|

 in the early 1950's Girl Pat, an all female group of teachers,

 civil servants and other white collar workers.
+The

 most resounding sociological achievement was the steelbands'